johann-solo/oliveandmango.github.io/site/content/blog/2017-12-16-chocolate-mint-crinkle-cookies.md

 * 1 can of diced tomatoes
 * 1 cup of vegetable broth or water
-* 1 heaping tbsp of tomatoe paste
+* 1 heaping tbsp of tomato paste
 * 1 roasted red pepper (roast on the grill or in the oven on broil until blackened and blistered all around, allow to rest in foil for a few minutes to steam and cool and then peel and remove seeds and chop)***
 * &frac12; cup basil
 * Pinch of chili flakes